-The main strength of the programme is that it not only offers multiple opportunities to students interested in Indian history, society, culture, philosophy, language studies and literature, but also allows them to get first-hand information from original sources.
-Further, the programme familiarises students with various discursive elements of India's intellectual tradition, which are relevant in various other disciplines in humanities as well as sciences.
-To pursue this course a person must be sufficiently familiar with the basics of the Sanskrit language and also be willing to work hard and consistently.
+The main strength of the programme is that it offers multiple opportunities to students interested in Indian history, society, culture, philosophy, language studies and literature to get first-hand information from original sources.
+Further, the programme familiarizes students with various discursive elements of India's intellectual tradition, which are relevant in various other disciplines in humanities as well as sciences.
+To pursue this course, a person must be sufficiently familiar with the basics of the Sanskrit language and also be willing to work hard and consistently.
 While our students do well at the University examinations, our focus is on helping students develop better linguistic and analytical skills.
-We expect our students to participate in beyond-the-syllabus programmes, including a variety of co-curricular activities and inter-college Sanskrit competitions for which the department trains them.
+We expect our students to participate in beyond-the-syllabus programmes, including a variety of co- curricular activities and intercollege Sanskrit competitions for which the department trains them